ilkilab/agorakube/docs/CONTRIBUTING.md

 Here is a non-exhaustive list of contributions needed for this project:

 * Documentation
-* Add features like new runtime support, new Ingress Controller installation, new CNI plugin, etc...
+* Add features lagorakube new runtime support, new Ingress Controller installation, new CNI plugin, etc...
 * Improve the code quality
 * ...

 ## Submitting changes

-Please send a [GitHub Pull Request to AgoraKube](https://github.com/ilkilab/agorakube) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/articles/about-pull-requests/)).
+Please send a [GitHub Pull Request to ILKE-CORE](https://github.com/ilkilabs/agorakube) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/articles/about-pull-requests/)).
 When you send a pull request, we will love you forever if your code stay idempotent.
 We can always use more test coverage.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:
+One-line messages are fine for small changes, but bigger changes should look lagorakube this:

     $ git commit -m "A brief summary of the commit
     >